 On March 20-22, the Zambian Ministry of Health, with support from USAID, DFID, and the Population Council, convened the first national Evidence for Impact research symposium.
-The theme of this year’s symposium will be “Translating Research into Gains in Primary and Community Health in Zambia.”
-The focus of the symposium will be on reproductive, maternal and newborn, child, and adolescent health and nutrition services (RMNCAH-N) in primary care and community settings.
+The theme of this year’s symposium was “Translating Research into Gains in Primary and Community Health in Zambia.”
+The focus of the symposium was on reproductive, maternal and newborn, child, and adolescent health and nutrition services (RMNCAH-N) in primary care and community settings.

 On November 7, 2017, Innovations for Poverty Action Zambia and Society for Family Health (SFH) co-hosted a dissemination meeting of initial findings from the study An Impact Evaluation of the Introduction of a New Woman’s Condom on Overall Condom Use in Urban Lusaka, Zambia, conducted by Thoai Ngo and Jessie Pinchoff from Population Council, and Rachna Nag Chowdhuri from the World Bank.

 Innovations for Poverty Action Zambia co-presented with the Varkey Foundation on August 23-24th in Lusaka.
 The theme of the event, the Forum for African Woman Educationalists (FAWE) at the 10th General Assembly, was "Towards Gender Equality in Education, Positioning Youth to Champion Africa’s Education Agenda."
 This high-level conference was attended by The First Lady of the Republic of Zambia (pictured on right), Ministers of Education from the region, and international and local NGOs.

-On the 27th of July IPA gave a presentation on Contraceptive Adoption, Fertility, and the Family in Zambia, at the Ministry of Health’s Family Planning Technical Working Group Meeting.
-The TWG meetings are in house meetings held and chaired by the Ministry of Health every month to discuss Research, Programme and policy in the Family planning sub sector.
-Meetings are attended by specialist and Programme heads from International and Local Non-Governmental Organizations.
+On July 27, 2017, IPA Zambia presented on Contraceptive Adoption, Fertility, and the Family in Zambia at the Ministry of Health’s Family Planning Technical Working Group Meeting.
+The TWG meetings are in-house meetings held and chaired by the Ministry of Health every month to discuss Research, Programme and Policy in the Family Planning sub-sector.
+Meetings are attended by specialist and Programme heads from international and local non-governmental organizations.

 IPA led a learning lunch table during USAIDs Digital Development Forum on the 17th of July 2017 in Lusaka.
 This action-packed event focused on innovative and effective digital development solutions in Zambia for improving education, health, and agriculture and featured local technology firms, USAID implementing partners, and multiple donors.
 The topic was “Promising directions for women’s empowerment through digital finance: Evidence from randomized control trials.”